FIG Playscheme

 FIG PLAYSCHEME

-For several years the Family Information Group (FIG) has been funded by Havering to provide a Summer Playscheme for children and young people with disabilities aged 5 - 18 living in Havering.
-Approximately 150 children are cared for each year for the first three weeks of the school summer holiday.
-Depending on individual circumstances some children and young people are also eligible for a day of playscheme activities in other school holidays.
+For many years, the Family Information Group (FIG) has been funded by Havering to provide holiday Playschemes for children and young people with disabilities aged 5 - 18 living in Havering.
+More than 150 children are cared for each year during all school holidays apart from Christmas.

 The FIG playscheme aims to provide disabled children and young people with interesting and stimulating activities which they may not otherwise have access to.
 Disabled children and young people will have the same opportunities as other children to take part in exciting and new experiences in a safe way.